-The first days of full scorch are here.
-Before you turn up your sprinkler systems — and double your water bill — consider what areas of your landscape actually need water.
+Before you turn up your sprinkler system — and double your water bill — consider what areas of your landscape truly need water.

 Want to double your water bill?
 If you turned up your sprinklers, you just did.